Showing posts with label clean and unclean. Show all posts

 There is really not much in Scripture about how an animal should be killed.
 Some believe that a cow's throat should be slit and drained that way.
 The more common method today is to first stun-gun cows in the head before slitting their throats to drain the blood.
 Many feel this is more humane for the animal.

-I think that can be a great thing.
-In Daniel we see that he switched to a plant based diet in order to avoid unclean meats.
+In Daniel we see that he switched to a plant based diet in order to avoid unclean meats that likely were sacrificed to idols.
 If your choice is to eat a vegan meal or unclean meat, then that's an easy decision to make to keep the Bible's commandments.
-In general though when you have the option to eat clean meats and dairy, I would just remind everyone that this a personal choice and not a Biblical commandment.
+In general though, you have the option to eat Biblically-sanctioned meats and dairy, if you like.

 This passage is mostly talking about fasting.
 Some people feel called to fast certain days, while others did not.
 Both sides should treat the other with kindness.